There comes a time when every slave has to question his master’s actions.

 After realizing that, of all the fashion capitals in the world, there is no African city that is recognized as one, I was greatly disturbed.
-I am well aware of the many technicalities involved when dubbing a city a world fashion capital like; a city’s fashion schools, the designers, caliber of fashion shows and many more important aspects.
-And I will admit that we may not have reached the kind of level that most of the official capitals have yet, but we’re well on our way.
+I am well aware of the many technicalities involved when dubbing a city a world fashion capital like; a city’s fashion schools, the designers, the calibre of fashion shows and many more important aspects.
+And I will admit that we may not have reached the kind of level that most of the official fashion capitals have, but we’re well on our way.

 ‘The Xitu Era’ embraces that change.
 It is a concept that allows us to use our diversity as a foundation for inspiration.
-Inspiration for greater creativity.
-Creativity that sets us apart from any other nation, the kind that makes our culture unique.
-A culture powerful and innovative enough to compete with the worlds greatest.
+An inspiration for greater creativity.
+A creativity that sets us apart from any other nation, the kind that makes our culture unique.
+A culture that is powerful and innovative enough to compete with the worlds greatest.
 ‘The XiTu Era’ is a narrative that depicts how we can move towards making Africa a recognized fashion capital, by capitalizing in our diversity, taking ownership and responsibility for our prosperity and allowing us to commodify the African experience.
 ‘The XiTu Era’ is my experience towards that regard.

 Africa is no longer “on the rise”, we have risen and it’s about time we take heed of our footprint in the world.
 Not as a continent still trying to establish its culture among other great nations, but rather as a continent with a solid culture – ready to be embraced as top class and premium, along with all other widely recognized social cultures in the world.

 It’s high time we, as Africans – black, white and green – start treating all our experiences and diverse cultures as commodities instead of having other continents/nations do it for us and use it as their own, and then complain about it by making ourselves victims to new-age terms such as “cultural appropriation”.
 How about we appropriate our own diversity and cash in on it ourselves?